Skip to content

 The 12V 100A Battleborn battery is lightweight at only 31 pounds and does not come with carry straps, so you might find it more cumbersome than some of the others listed here.
 The dimensions are comparable to the other batteries in this group.

 In addition to its cells being UL 2054 listed, which is very stringent testing, Battleborn does its own quality checks.
-Like all of the batteries on this list, the parts are supplied by China, but Battleborn manufactures their batteries in Nevada, where the safety checks are done.
+Like all of the batteries on this list, the parts are supplied by China, but Battleborn manufactures them in Nevada, where the safety checks are done.
 Their warranty and technical service are also located in Nevada.

 Advantages